pw32x/gal2tmx/README.md

     gal2tmx [source_gal_file] [destination folder] [-y or -o]

   The tool checks for overwrites and prompts the user.
 Pass -y or -o to the command line to suppress the prompt.

+# Layers

+A gal file can have layers for additional features

+* animated tile markers. that indicates that the tile underneath is animated.
+This will export a list of tile indexes that be overriden.

+it's up to the developer to setup and update the animated tiles at those tile indexes for the effect to work

+the layer can be called anything as long as it starts with "anim" for gal2tmx to find it